 That's right—San Diego English Country Dancers has gone mobile!
 For your convenience, we've developed a lightweight, smartphone-friendly webpage that contains just the basics, and won't tax your data plan.
 When you're out and about, find it on your phone at sdecd.org/mobile (or click the phone icon at right).
 It's a great way to learn about our next dance, as well as our complete dance schedule and price schedule.
 You can also engage with us on Facebook, email us, sign up for our mailing list, and get those last-minute directions to the hall where we dance.
 (All we ask is that you don't use it while driving.
 Please have a passenger do the navigating, or pull your vehicle over to a safe location as needed.)

-We would like to thank and acknowledge, first and foremost, Bob Green for his generous permission to display his English country dance videos in many places on our Dance Repertoire page.
-(The new Dance Repertoire page will display these videos in a larger, more accessible format.)
+We would like to thank and acknowledge, first and foremost, Bob Green, and several other individuals associated with Childgrove Country Dancers and other organizations, for their generous permission to display their English country dance videos in many places on our new Dance Repertoire page.
+(The new page displays these videos in a larger, more accessible format than before.)
 Thanks also to English country dancer David Jacobson for taking time out from the dance to obtain some great photos of our Sunday-evening dances.
 Credit is also due to Icon Archive for offering remarkable icons that are in the public domain, and available for commercial use as well.